UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-iota/review/situation_models.md

 # Constructing multidimensional situation models during reading

-- the paper examines which aspects of a situational model are noticed more often while reading:
+The paper describes three experiments on 27 psychology students that tested which aspects of a five-dimensional situational model are more important to our experience.
+They tested the impact of different aspects by measuring reading time while introducing discontinuities across different dimensions.
+The dimensions are:
 - time
 - space
 - causation
 - motivation
 - protagonist

-- they tested that by tracking reading time while changing the linearity of certain aspects
-- more noticeable:
-  - time
-  - causation
-  - motivation
-  - protagonist
+The reading time increase is very noticeable in all but the spatial dimension.
+There, spatial discontinuities did not present a large increase in reading time unless the study participants memorized the map of the story space in advance.

-- reading time goes up when discontinuities are presented
+The study confirmed the "processing-load hypothesis" that predicts that the reading time goes up when there is more data to process.
-- not noticeable in spatial continuity
-- processing-load hypothesis
-  - the fewer indexes that are shared between the current event being processed and other events, the more difficult it is to incorporate that event into the situation model
-  - increases in processing load when there is little overlap
+It's very likely that we could take this information into account when constructing a model used for learning by keeping continuities along dimensions that are irrelevant for the learning experience and channeling the focus elsewhere.